darryl-snow/weibo-query/README.md

 # Weibo Test

-This app allows you to use the Weibo JavaScript SDK to:
+This app allows you to use the Weibo JavaScript SDKs to:
 - authenticate using Oauth2.0
 - query the API to get details about a particular Weibo post
 - reply to (comment on) a weibo post